blocksds/sdk/docs/content/usage/legacy_support.md

 The [argv structure](https://devkitpro.org/wiki/Homebrew_Menu) was added to libnds [in mid-2007](https://github.com/devkitPro/libnds/commit/34f30043ce8683d48194fa009fd788da691517de);
-this means that any launcher written before that date, as well as many launchers written after that date (including ones as recent as Unlaunch), do not support passing command-line arguments.
+this means that any launcher written before that date, as well as many launchers written after that date, do not support passing command-line arguments.
 Most notably, this impacts the NitroFS filesystem, which - outside of Slot-2 cartridges - relies on reading `argv[0]` to find the `.nds` file it was launched from.
 As this is a missing feature rather than a bug, there is no workaround available.

+Unlaunch is a special case.
+It doesn't setup an `argv` struct before booting NDS ROMs, it passes a [device list](https://problemkaputt.de/gbatek.htm#dsisdmmcdevicelist), which is the format used by Nintendo to pass this information to official games.
+BlocksDS supports this struct, so loaders that don't support `argv` but support device lists can still use NitroFS.

+Note that paths are restricted to 40 characters in the device list format.
+Unlaunch uses the 8.3 file name format instead of passing full names to increase compatibility with ROMs with long paths.

 ### Reduced DLDI driver reserved space